AdvancedBLE/Discovering_BLE_Treadmills/README.md

-# Discover how a BLE treadmill communicates
+# Discovering how a BLE treadmill communicates
 This guide will focus on how to find out how your treadmill communicates over Bluetooth (BLE).
 This enables one to understand what functionality your treadmill has via Bluetooth which can then be used to read and/or control it.

 ## Getting the basics.